needle-tools/needle-engine-support/documentation/scripting.md

         this.startCoroutine(this.rotate(), FrameEvent.Update);
     }

-    // this method is called every frame until it exists *rotate() {
+    // this method is called every frame until it exits *rotate() {
         // keep looping forever
         while (true) {